umfieldrobotics/OceanSim/docs/README.md

 ## Citation
-If you use OceanSim useful in your research, we will really appreciate that you cite our paper:
+If you find OceanSim useful for your research, we would appreciate that you cite our paper:
 ```
 @misc{song2025oceansim,
       title={OceanSim: A GPU-Accelerated Underwater Robot Perception Simulation Framework},